 Why is communication essential in football?

-When players communicate effectively consistently, they will have a heightened sense of their teammates’ movements on and off the ball.
+When players communicate effectively and consistently, they will have a heightened sense of their teammates’ movements on and off the ball.
 Communication also builds trust as players rely on each other to make the right decisions.

 Communication can be verbal or non-verbal.
 When it is verbal, it must be concise and to the point (e.g., “man on”, “shoot”, etc.).
 Non-verbal communication is when players use body language.
 For example, eye contact or hand signals can be as effective and often more appropriate than a verbal cue.
 Perhaps the most common non-verbal communication example is hand signals in corner kicks.
-When players combine both methods of communication, they can provide more information to their teammates, which will help them make quicker and better decisions either on or off the ball.
+When players combine both methods of communication, they can provide more information to their teammates, which will help them make quicker and better decisions on or off the ball.